+Breast cancer and infertility share a sobering stat.
+One in 8 women will face a breast cancer diagnosis and one in 8 couples will experience infertility.
 Like advances in reproductive medicine that offer hope for a cure, breast cancer treatment and early detection are helping women survive their breast cancer diagnosis.

 You may not know that Texas Fertility Center physicians, before pursuing board certification in Reproductive Endocrinology and Infertility, performed residencies as Ob/Gyn doctors.
 Breast health was once a primary responsibility for TFC doctors, as specialists in women’s health.